epicsf/epic-video-archive/README.md

 ##### How it works:

-* Searches for all external drives (reports error if none are found)
+* Searches for all external disks with a name starting with "Video" (reports error if none are found)
-* Walks the drive, and uploads all files to a new folder with the same directory structure as the local
+* Walks the disk, and uploads all files to a new folder with the same directory structure as the local
 * New directory named with the following naming scheme by default: `/epic_prod_drives-year-month-day-hour:minute:second`